muthuishere/muthuishere/README.md

 - **chatgpt-context-companion-vscode**: A VS Code extension that utilizes Open AI technology to make coding faster, smarter, and more efficient by providing AI-generated responses to customized prompts - [link](https://marketplace.visualstudio.com/items?itemName=MuthukumaranNavaneethakrishnan.chatgpt-context-companion-vscode)

 ---

+**PUBLICATIONS**
+- **Building a Full-Stack Reactive Web Application**: Comprehensive guide on developing a full-stack reactive web application, published by Oreilly - [link](https://www.oreilly.com/library/view/building-a-full-stack/10000MNLV202162/)
+- **Creating an Online Booking System Using Spring Boot and ReactJS**: A practical project guide on building an online booking system using Spring Boot and ReactJS, published by Manning - [link](https://www.manning.com/liveproject/creating-an-online-booking-system-using-spring-boot-and-reactjs)